greeny-blue/data-science-notes/ml-curiosity-corner/README.md

 # ML Curiosity Corner

-This is a collection of fun, curiosity-driven articles and experiments that constitute my take on the philosophy and practice of machine learning. *Extreme examples* demonstrate certain behaviour in models, while *Meditations on Modelling* explore simple ideas that help build intuition about how modelling can be approached, how algorithms interact with data, etc.
+This is a collection of fun, curiosity-driven articles and experiments that constitute my take on the philosophy and practice of machine learning. *Extreme Examples* demonstrate certain behaviour in models, while *Meditations on Modelling* explore simple ideas that help build intuition about how modelling can be approached, how algorithms interact with data, etc.

 They're more small, contained intellectual detours rather than formal tutorials.